About Undergraduate Transfer Credits

 - Are active duty or retired military.

-In order to maximize the credit you may receive, you will need to complete a transfer credit evaluation request after being admitted to APU.
-Don't worry; your admissions representative will guide you through the process if you need assistance.
+In order to maximize the credit you may receive, you will need to complete a transfer credit evaluation request after being admitted to American Public University.
+Don't worry; your admissions coach will guide you through the process if you need assistance.

 Transfer Equivalency Database

-The Transfer Equivalency Database (we call it TED for short) is designed to give you a general idea of how your previous academic courses could be counted as transfer credits toward your APU degree.
+The Transfer Equivalency Database (we call it TED for short) is designed to give you a general idea of how your previous academic courses could be counted as transfer credits toward your American Public University degree.

 This database houses thousands of transfer credit equivalencies from accredited universities.
 It is designed to be used as an unofficial guide to potential credit award.
 Your previously earned credit will be officially reviewed only after you are admitted to the university and you submit a Transfer Credit Evaluation (TCE) request.